 Shorts might just future-proof YouTube’s place as the hub of all video content and defeat all emerging competition.

-YouTube is also likely to benefit from the snappier content due to Shorts’ verticality is perfect for on-the-go mobile watchers.
+YouTube is also likely to benefit from the snappier content due to Shorts’ verticality being perfect for on-the-go mobile watchers.
 Not only will Shorts be easier to watch than standard videos, but they will also be easier to make.
 There is no need for an expensive camera and computer to make amazing videos; as with TikTok, you can film, edit, and upload all via your phone.
 This lowers the barrier for entry and makes video-making much more accessible for younger users, startups and businesses alive, or people just wanting to try it out.
 YouTube Shorts are clearly a step up for YouTube.

 Competing against TikTok

 YouTube’s 2 billion active monthly users are a great starting point for success.
 So many people are already familiar with YouTube, so will find it a comfortable platform on which to try something new.
 For many — particularly older users —TikTok seems like a huge leap into the unknown.
 YouTube Shorts will not only access a different demographic than TikTok, but many TikTok users who already regularly use YouTube may convert.
 77% of 15–25-year-olds use YouTube: this is TikTok’s key market.
-Coupled with paying $100 million, if all of the top perks and talent of TikTok are also available on their already-loved YouTube, what is going to stop users enjoying all their favourite content in one place?
+Coupled with paying $100 million, if all of the top perks and talent of TikTok are also available on their already-loved YouTube, what is going to stop users from enjoying all their favourite content in one place?

-YouTube also offers a new bank of creative resources for use in short form videos.
+YouTube also offers a new bank of creative resources for use in short-form videos.
 You can use audio from videos across YouTube in your Shorts.
-Todd Sherman, Product Lead at Youtube, explains “this means you can give your own creative spin on the content you love to watch on YouTube and help find it a new audience — whether it’s reacting to your favorite jokes, trying your hand at a creator’s latest recipe, or re-enacting comedic skits.”
+Todd Sherman, Product Lead at Youtube, explains “this means you can give your own creative spin on the content you love to watch on YouTube and help find it a new audience — whether it’s reacting to your favourite jokes, trying your hand at a creator’s latest recipe, or re-enacting comedic skits.”
 YouTube also has music licensing agreements with any label sharing their music on the platform, enabling a huge range of songs to feature in Shorts in comparison to TikTok’s only recent deals with Sony, Universal and Warner.